CLNEulalia/Heroku-Atlas-Deployment/README.md

 - Define deployment
 - Describe the difference between development, test, and production environments
+- Use environmental variables to keep sensitive data out of code
+- Set up a Mongoose database using MLab
 - Deploy a Node App using Heroku
-- Set up a Mongoose database using MLab
-- Describe the major points of a 12-factor application
-- Use environmental variables to keep sensitive data out of code

 ## About Deployment